Metallic Epoxy Flooring Vancouver, BC

 Finish complexity and protective clear coat

-Multi-tone marbling, custom blending, and higher-clarity topcoats can change the build.
+Multi-tone marbling, custom blending, sheen choice, and higher-clarity topcoats can all change the build and price.

 - Single-tone vs multi-tone movement